-Kalzip and Radius Track raise the bar on roofing
+Kalzip and Radius Track raise the bar on roofing in Canada.

 The station is located at the east end of the York University Common, where nearly 2,000 buses a day currently serve transit riders.
 Construction began on the station in 2011, which opened on December 17, 2017.